massivebird/dotfiles/README.md

-# My dotfiles
+# Linux dotfiles

-Streamlining auto-configuration on new machines since 2021!
+Streamlining configuration on new machines since 2021!

 ## Installation